meucredere/crudl/README.md

 - Single items: `{ blog_post: { id: 1, foo: 'x' } }`
 - Multiple items: `{ blog_posts: [{ id: 1, foo: 'x' }, { id: 2, foo: 'y' }] }`

+The snake_casing and pluralization on endpoints and JSON keys on responses are handled by crudl behind the scenes.
+No need to worry about that.

-But crudl can also be customized to accept responses like this one:
+It can also be customized to handle responses like this one:

 - Read: `{ custom_key: { id: 123, foo: 'bar' } }`
 - Update: `{ id: 123, foo: 'bar' }` (keyless)